 According to Chapter 5 of the Texas Property Tax Code and Section 403.302 of the Texas Government Code, the State Comptroller's Property Tax Division (PTD) conducts a property value study (PVS) of each Texas school district and each appraisal district every other year.
 As a part of this study, the code also requires the Comptroller to: use sales and recognized auditing and sampling techniques, review each appraisal district's appraisal methods, standards and procedures to determine whether the district used recognized standards and practices (MSP Review), test the validity of school district taxable values in each appraisal district and presume the appraisal roll values are correct when values are valid, and determine the level and uniformity of property tax appraisal in each appraisal district.
 The methodology used in the property value study includes stratified samples to improve sample representativeness and techniques or procedures of measuring uniformity.
-This study utilizes statistical analysis of sold properties (sale ratio studies) and appraisal districts, the reported measures include median level of appraisal, coefficient of dispersion (COD), the percentage of properties within 10% of the median, the percentage of properties within 25% of the median, and price-related differential (PRD) for property).
+This study utilizes statistical analysis of sold properties (sale ratio studies) and appraisals of unsold properties (appraisal ration studies) as a basis for assessment ratio reporting.
+For appraisal districts, the reported measures include median level of appraisal, coefficient of dispersion (COD), the percentage of properties within 10% of the median, the percentage of properties within 25% of the median, and price-related differential (PRD) for properties overall and by state category (i.e., categories A, B, C, D, and F1 are directly applicable to real property).